rayyan-umair/rayyan-umair.github.io/README.md

 I am constantly learning.
 I am shaping my career where security risk, governance and business strategy meet, with a focus on how organizations govern AI &amp; vice versa.

-I prefer finding the root cause, asking why a control failed & engineering systems where failure is harder to create in the first place.
+I prefer finding the root cause, asking why a control failed &amp; engineering systems where failure is harder to create in the first place.

 **My core interests:**